humsarika/Todo-task/README.md

 # Todo App
-This is a simple todo application built with JavaScript/TypeScript and React.
+This is a simple todo application built with JavaScript and React.
 It allows users to manage their tasks by adding, deleting, and marking todos as completed.

 ## Features
 - Fetches todos from an external API.